wannabe-yoda/VR_Assignment1/README.md

 # Coin Detection and Segmentation
 - For coin detection use the Indian_Coins.jpg image in the Input_Images folder
 - For optimal panorama creation use the following images Input_Images/Pan_Living_Room1, Input_Images/Pan_Living_Room2, Input_Images/Pan_Living_Room3.
+- Make sure to modify the file paths according to the environment you use to run the code.
+The code with the output is visible upon clicking on both the .ipynb files uploaded.

 ``` python
 VR_Assignment1_SaiShrutiPrakhya_MS2024018/